eviltester/TestingApp/java/testingapps/thepulper/docs/general/overview.md

 ## Version 003

-Version 003 has automation hooks and responsive GUI features.
+Version 003 has automation hooks, responsive GUI features and more FAQs.

 Released in 2018.